rsm-gh/akbl/README.md

-Alienware-KBl is a software to control the lights of alienware computers and it commes with the following features:
+Alienware-KBL is a software to control the lights of alienware computers under GNU/Linux systems, and it is shipped with the following features:

 * A graphical interface
 * [Python Bindings](https://github.com/rsm-gh/alienware-kbl/wiki/Python-Bindings)